-Similar to REI but by offering cheaper prices, Sports Basement is a popular retailer in the bay area for quality outdoor gear.
-We visited one of the locations and found just handful options of women’s hiking boots.
-I don’t do Merrill because I find them too narrow and never look good on me and Danner boots were out of my budget even with the sale price.
-Besides I am loyal to the brands that have worked for me in the past.
+Similar to REI, but by offering lower prices, Sports Basement is a popular retailer in the bay area for quality outdoor gear.
+We visited one of the locations and found just a handful of options for women’s hiking boots.
+I don’t do Merrill because I find them too narrow and never look good on me, and Danner boots were out of my budget even with the sale price.
+Besides, I am loyal to the brands that have worked for me in the past.
 Unfortunately, they didn’t have Salomon hiking shoes or boots for women that day.
 Then when I was about to give up, these pink Keen mid-height boots caught my attention.
-I personally like shoes over boots but I decided to give them a try.
+I personally like shoes over boots, but I decided to give them a try.
 I walked around in them while Xena was watching my purse and anticipating my reaction.
-Normally, they were $145 but they were marked down to $84.
+Usually, they were $145 but they were marked down to $84.
 For that price, I had to try.
 The pink was too cute to pass.

 - Brand: Keen

 - Style: Women’s Terradora Pulse Waterproof Mid

 - KEEN.Dry® waterproof, breathable membrane

 - Molded collar for comfort

 - Cushion panel takes pressure off the Achilles